ShifaYahya/Expense-Tracker/README.md

 # Expense Tracker
-an expense tracker made using ReactJs and Firebase
+An expense tracker made using ReactJs and Firebase
 <br>
 <a href="https://s-expensetracker.netlify.app/">View Live Website</a>